hasFlag/hasFlag.github.io/content/blog/my-react-stack-for-2021/index.md

 $ npx create-react-app my-app --template typescript
 ```

-It will help you to make your JavaScript code less error-prone since it validates data types and a lot more on development time itself.
+It will help you to make your JavaScript code less error-prone since it validates data types and a lot more during the development time.

 ## React Router